beangusu/Bingcentia/Configurations.md

 3. Close out of the window, and you're done

 ## ENB
 This list comes shipped with FNENB/NLA Weathers along with Vicious Reshade.
-If you no likey, you could edit the values by pressing the `END` key on your keyboard to bring up the GUI, try out the reshades I placed in the `Reshades` folder to spruce it up, or just ask in the unofficial support channel on how to remove it, so you can add your favorite weather mod :)
+If you no likey, you could edit the values by pressing the `END` key on your keyboard to bring up the GUI, try out some reshades from the Nexus, or just ask in the unofficial support channel on how to remove it so you can add your favorite weather mod :)

 ## Using A Controller

 Due to incompatibilities with _OStim's_ FreeCam, Caco has disabled all controller mods by default.
-They mods can be found under "Controller Options", but serve no purpose so long as you use a mouse and keyboard.
+The mods can be found under "Controller Options", but serve no purpose so long as you use a mouse and keyboard.
 However, if you wish to play with a controller, you will have to **enable all these mods** and **delete any ControlMap_Custom" file(s) in your Skyrim game directory.**

 _If there is no such file in your Skyrim directory, you do not need to worry about it.
 Just make certain one is not present._